Reading Time: 8 minutes

 - Ensure other group members are safe and bring them together

-- Put up tents/shelter
+- Put up tents/shelter for warmth or shade

 - Get a stove going for a hot drink in cooler weather